bencasalino/Knowledge/TableOfContents/JavaScript/higher-order-functions.md

 The new array will have the same length as the input array, but its content will have been mapped to a new form by the function.

+### Use cases for map:

+- Takes an array of data and transform each index in the same way
+- When using push, pop etc. it modifies the current array, when using map it returns a **new** array.
+- often used to reformat or clean up data
+- ALWAYS returns an array of the same length.
+- MUST include a return statement.

 ```
 function map(array, transform) {
   let mapped = [];